chrishokamp/qe_sequence_labeling/experiment_configs/nematus/README.md

 Note: Text factor VOCAB EXTRACTION IS DONE IN THE CONCATENATION SCRIPT

-Working here: extract factor vocabularies -- could write to tmp file for each factor and use nematus script

 Map text and factor tokens back together
 ```
 SEQUENCE_QE=~/projects/qe_sequence_labeling